Korean contemporary

 2

 A drunken night.
 Jesus’ long shadow creeps over the horizon.
-Quickly, a
+Quickly,

 crescent moon follows the back of Jesus, who has eaten a cold bowl of